Project-10/hCell/README.md

 [![Version](https://img.shields.io/github/release/Project-10/hCell.svg)](https://github.com/Project-10/hCell/releases)
 [![License](https://img.shields.io/badge/license-BSD-brightgreen.svg)](License.txt)

 hCell is a C++ library, which allows representing raster images via hexagonical picture elements instead of classical quadratic ones.
-This leads to hexagonical neighbourhood system, where each pixture element has 6 equidistant neighbours.
+This leads to hexagonical neighbourhood system, where each picture element has 6 equidistant neighbours.
 Such neighbourhood system finds its application in computer vision and pattern recognition problems.
 Also, the library is well suited for creating artistic photo manipulation effects.

 Check out the [project site](http://research.project-10.de/hcell/) for all the details like